 Figure 6-9 presents the breakdown of both project and program funding allocations by category.
-Of the project \$9.55 billion available, 48% of project and program funds go to transit.
-This amounts to an estimated \$4.6 billion from 2013 to 2040.
+Of the project \$9.56 billion available, 48% of project and program funds go to transit.
+This amounts to an estimated \$4.55 billion from 2013 to 2040.
 The local streets and roads category, which includes the Bridge Improvement Program, would receive the second highest share at 24% of total discretionary funds, or \$2.32 billion.
 Highway projects would receive 9%, or about \$882 million.
-Likewise, bicycle and pedestrian projects and programs would receive 9%, or \$822 million.
-The remaining allocations can be seen below.
+Likewise, bicycle and pedestrian projects and programs would receive roughly 9%, or \$822 million.
+The remaining allocations can be seen in Figure 6-9.